fleek-platform/website/src/content/docs/CLI/GitHub Actions/index.md

 A wizard will guide you to create a GitHub Action configuration file of type `json`, `js` or `ts`, e.g. `fleek.config.json`.

-The file is saved in the local GitHub Workflows directory.
-Optionally, you can customize the modify the path.
+The process saves the file in the local GitHub Workflows directory.
+You can optionally customize the path.

 ```sh
 .github/workflows/fleek-deploy.yaml